HinodeXRT/xrtpy/docs/dem_overview.rst

 2. Temperature response functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The DEM class needs the Temperature-Response for each filter.
+The DEM class needs the Temperature-Response data and information for each filter.
 We've created a tool that
-generate the temperature responses for a given list of xrt filters at a given date.
+generate the temperature responses and temperatures for a given list of xrt filters at a given date.
 Check out xrtpy.response.tools for more details abot this funcrtion.

-* Type: ``list`` of :class:`xrtpy.response.TemperatureResponseFundamental`
 * Units: DN s\ :sup:`-1` pix\ :sup:`-1` cm\ :sup:`5`
 * Description: Instrument response as a function of temperature for each filter, matching the order of the filters.
 * Can be generated using :func:`xrtpy.response.tools.generate_temperature_responses`.

 Example